By William Bruce

 The most accurate of the two methods seeks to approximate the value of a business by applying a multiple to the company’s discretionary cash flow.

 What is discretionary cash flow?
 It is NOT the profit or loss that you show Uncle Sam on your tax return.
-To put it delicately, almost all business owners run some expenses through the business that are not — a’hem – absolutely necessary to the operation of the business.
+To put it delicately, almost all business owners run some expenses through the business that are — a’hem – not absolutely necessary to the operation of the business.

 Discretionary cash flow is the total cash that the business generates in a year that is available to the owner after deductions for only the necessary operating expenses.
 Another way to define discretionary cash flow is that it is the “total owner’s benefit” derived from owning the business, regardless of how the owner takes the money out of the business.
 It is the amount of cash left over after only the necessary expenses that is available for (1) owner’s remuneration, (2) return on investment and (3) debt service, if any.